BillRaymond/agile-in-action-podcast-repo/_posts/2022-12-06-the-importance-of-psychological-safety-in-the-workplace.md

 libsynUrl: https://directory.libsyn.com/episode/index/id/25203462

 ---
-Description goes here
+How do teams deliver their best?

+By feeling safe to be authentically you.

+In today's podcast, we are excited to introduce Richard McLean, Senior Product Director at Elsevier, who shares the importance of workplace psychological safety.

+In the podcast, Richard and Bill Raymond share stories and real-world examples to help you learn the importance of psychological safety in the workplace.
+Here are the topics they cover:

+✅ Defining workplace psychological safety

+✅ The benefits of psychological safety

+✅ The importance of a diversity of viewpoints

+✅ How leaders can improve psychological safety in the workplace

+✅ How teams and individuals can improve their communication for improved team dynamics

+✅ How organizations can measure psychological safety in the workplace

+✅ Leadership Guidance

 ## Transcript

 (transcripts are auto-generated, so please excuse the brevity)

 ### Introductions

 **Bill Raymond:** Hi, and welcome to the podcast.

 **Bill Raymond:** Today, I'm joined by Richard McClean, senior product director at Elsevier.

 **Bill Raymond:** Hi Richard, how are you today?

 **Richard McLean:** Hi, Bill, I'm good, thanks.
 Good to be here with you.

 We're going to be talking about the importance of psychological safety in the workplace.
 And just like many of the podcasts that we do here on the Agile in Action Podcast, this isn't the first time we've covered it, but I think it's important that we look at these things from different angles, and I'm very excited to hear your thoughts and to share how we can improve psychological safety when we're working in the office or even remotely.

 ### About Richard

 **Bill Raymond:** Before we get started, can you share a little bit about yourself?

 **Richard McLean:** Sure.
 I've been managing people in teams for 20 plus years now.
 I've had quite a varied career.
 I have a lot of experience in the public sector, first as a teacher and later working in the senior civil service in the UK.

 **Richard McLean:** I'm currently a product leader, as you said, at Elsevier, which is a global information, data and analytics company.
 Elsevier is part of RELX, which is a global provider of information based analytics and decision toolsAt Elsevier we've got over 2000 digital technologists and product professionals working in small agile teams.
 We create products that help scientists make breakthroughs and health professionals improve the lives of patients.

 **Richard McLean:** In my role, I support about 90 agile teams to do their best work, and to create products that our customers love and that work for our business.
 I live at home in Cambridge, here in the UK and work with a global team.

 I know that we are going to be sharing a lot of experience and some of it may or may not be coming from Elsevier, but you're not representing the company today.
 That's right

 **Bill Raymond:** So let's go ahead and get started.

 No matter what the topic is on this podcast, there's always some assumption that we might make when we talk about a particular topic.
 So I'd love to hear what psychological safety means to you.

 ### Textbook definition